lineality/definition_behavior_studies/README.md

 Goals & Scope Alignment: definition items
 We can align in main areas where a lack of alignment routines causes problems, which is a focus and impetus in some versions of/approaches to 'agile.'
-We can align on - Process, Values, Agenda: [Data/System]Ecology: Collapse & Productivity We can align on - Schedule: (?; whole; this iteration) We can align on - Users: Stakeholders & Needs & Goals Evaluation (of users) We can align on - Features: User-Features & Subfeatures (or hidden features) We can align on - Scope: MVPs (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack' We can align on - Feedback: Tests, Ecological Effects, Communication & Iteration
+We can align on - Process, Values, and Agenda: [Data/System]Ecology: Collapse & Productivity We can align on - Schedules: (We can test and evaluate problems with schedule perception.)
+We can align on - Users: Stakeholders & Needs & Goals Evaluation (of users) We can align on - Features: User-Features & Subfeatures (or hidden features) We can align on - MVP Targets (Minimum Viable Product Targets); Tools & 'Tool Stack / Tech Stack' We can align on - Feedback: Tests, Ecological Effects, Communication & Iteration

 Intertwined Parts of Learning
 We can manage intertwined parts of learning individually and in coordination.